gi0baro/renoir-haml/README.md

 ## License

-Renoir-Haml is released under BSD license.
+Renoir-HAML is released under BSD license.
 Check the LICENSE file for more details.